gnh1201/neverlost/README.md

 ## Using It on the blogs

-### Using the Custom Widget Feature
+### Using the Custom Widget

-You can insert the tracking code using the custom widget feature.
+You can insert the tracking code using the custom widget.

 <img width="1090" height="963" alt="image" src="https://github.com/user-attachments/assets/d4dc5156-6019-4b49-8f3a-7047d7eb55ac" />